 It’s important to remember that ‘double-dipping’ is not allowed.
 You cannot use LPFSA and HSA funds to reimburse the same eligible expense.
 When approving claims, some plan administrators automatically reimburse from the LPFSA first, until that balance is used up, then from the HSA.
 Reimbursed expenses are not deductible again on tax returns, either.

 Also note that the IRS counts eligible expenses from their service date, not the billing or payment date.
 For example, a cavity filled on December 28, 2022, but billed and paid for in January 2023, is a 2022 expense.

-The LPFSA is a tax-friendly tool for paying dental and vision expenses in a manner that conserves HSA savings.
-If your employer offers the LPFSA, consider enrolling in it to enhance current cash flow while contributing to long-term financial security.
+The LPFSA is a tax-friendly tool for paying dental and vision expenses.
+LPFSAs can enhance current cash flow and add to long-term financial security by conserving HSA savings.